-- 1. Establish a city-wide network of high quality, affordable, and accessible eco-sustainable5 neighborhoods and villages with optimal densities to balance land use and transportation policies with open space, green infrastructure, and energy efficient building policies. - 2.
-Develop a holistic city transportation system that puts the health, mobility, and accessibility of "people first" by implementing development and transportation programs and projects consistent with the following level of precedence: pedestrians, bicyclists, public transportation, shared motor vehicles and private motor vehicles. - 3.
-Integrate energy-efficient green construction with sustainable building techniques, materials, and site design and the latest technology in new development and in the rehabilitation and retrofitting of existing places. - 4.
-Build a seamless and holistic network of green infrastructure6 that maintains and enhances existing assets, creates new amenities, improves connectivity and access among public and private green spaces, and creates a diverse local ecology by harmonizing the built and natural environments. - 5.
-Put public and private systems in place that measure, monitor, and track the ecological efficiency7 of buildings, transportation, infrastructure, and operations throughout the entire city. - 6.
-Develop an economic strategy for Alexandria that promotes the integration of sustainability practices within the existing business facilities and operations and also attracts new green businesses that provide a wide range of green jobs. - 7.
-Create a city-wide civic sustainability information and education strategy that engages schools, nonprofit, and community-based organizations in Eco-City initiatives and sustainability practices through a variety of communication and outreach activities (e.g., Eco-City cafes, summits, open houses, blogs websites, etc.).
+1. Establish a city-wide network of high quality, affordable, and accessible eco-sustainable neighborhoods and villages with optimal densities to balance land use and transportation policies with open space, green infrastructure, and energy efficient building policies.

+2. Develop a holistic city transportation system that puts the health, mobility, and accessibility of "people first" by implementing development and transportation programs and projects consistent with the following level of precedence: pedestrians, bicyclists, public transportation, shared motor vehicles and private motor vehicles.

+3. Integrate energy-efficient green construction with sustainable building techniques, materials, and site design and the latest technology in new development and in the rehabilitation and retrofitting of existing places.

+4. Build a seamless and holistic network of green infrastructure that maintains and enhances existing assets, creates new amenities, improves connectivity and access among public and private green spaces, and creates a diverse local ecology by harmonizing the built and natural environments.

+5. Put public and private systems in place that measure, monitor, and track the ecological efficiency of buildings, transportation, infrastructure, and operations throughout the entire city.

+6. Develop an economic strategy for Alexandria that promotes the integration of sustainability practices within the existing business facilities and operations and also attracts new green businesses that provide a wide range of green jobs.

+7. Create a city-wide civic sustainability information and education strategy that engages schools, nonprofit, and community-based organizations in Eco-City initiatives and sustainability practices through a variety of communication and outreach activities (e.g., Eco-City cafes, summits, open houses, blogs websites, etc.).

+Eco-efficiency offers a more integrated notion of how cities process resources similar to any complex metabolic system with flows and cycles and where ideally negative outputs (such as wastes) are re-envisioned as productive inputs to satisfy other urban needs, including energy.
+See Peter Newman, The Resilient City.

-5 Eco-sustainable neighborhoods and villages would exhibit these essential characteristics: mixed use, walkable, bikeable, transit convenient, low impact development, green infrastructure, and energy efficiency.
+&lt;sup>5 Eco-sustainable neighborhoods and villages would exhibit these essential characteristics: mixed use, walkable, bikeable, transit convenient, low impact development, green infrastructure, and energy efficiency.

-6Green infrastructure includes all types of open space, parks, tree canopy, green roofs and walls, urban gardens, living streets, etc., on public and private property.
+&lt;sup>6Green infrastructure includes all types of open space, parks, tree canopy, green roofs and walls, urban gardens, living streets, etc., on public and private property.